 Ensure that the seats are locked in the forward facing position before travelling.

 Accommodation Seating

-The Stanton features nearside and offside matching settees.
+These models feature nearside and offside matching settees, with lift up bases giving access to underseat storage.
 The backrests are held in place with fabric strips, but can be reclined to suit individual requirements.